She was a Pan Am flight attendant, he was a pilot. Their inflight meeting sparked a 50-year romance | KRDO

 Ilona, who is now 78, spends winters with her son and daughter in law in Florida.
 She’s also close with one of her stepsons, from Ian’s first marriage, who inherited his father’s love of flying and has worked as a pilot for 30 years.
 Ilona also relishes time spent with her step-grandchildren.

 In Virginia, Ilona fills her time performing in the local theater and choir.
-She’s also written several books about her life over the past few years, including, most recently, a biography of Ian.
+She’s also written several books about her life over the past few years, including an autobiography, “My Jewish Great Grandmother”, and most recently, a biography of Ian called “Watch Me Take Off.”

 “I’m curious about life, even at my old age,” she says.
 “So this hasn’t changed.”